- Preston Greene

-Greene, a 1999 Clemson graduate, returned to his alma mater after multiple stops, including a one-year stint (2008-09) as the strength & conditioning coach for Stanford under head coach Johnny Dawkins.
-He designed and implemented all aspects of the Cardinal players' strength and speed development programs and oversaw the team's nutritional needs.
+Greene, a 1999 Clemson graduate, returned to his alma mater after multiple stops, including a one-year stint (2008-09) as the Strength and Conditioning Coach for Stanford under head coach Johnny Dawkins.
+He designed and implemented all aspects of the Cardinal players’ strength and speed development programs and oversaw the team’s nutritional needs.
 Stanford posted a 20-14 record and advanced to the College Basketball Invitational.

 The Peachtree City, Ga., native worked as a student and graduate assistant under Joey Batson from 1995-99.
 He was in charge of strength & conditioning for golf, women’s soccer, men’s tennis, and volleyball.
 He also assisted with football during his time at Clemson.
 He is one of several former student or graduate assistants under Batson to have been named director of strength & conditioning at another institution.

-Several of Greene's assistant strength coaches have earned top positions with various Division I athletic programs.
-Jim Krumpos, who worked for Greene at Charlotte, is now the men's basketball strength coach at Miami.
+Several of Greene’s assistant strength coaches have earned top positions with various Division I athletic programs.
+Collin Crane, 2013-14 assistant at UF, is the head men’s basketball strength coach at Missouri State.
+Greene’s assistant in 2011-12, Will Greenberg, now serves as the top assistant strength coach for Army’s football team.
+Jim Krumpos, who worked for Greene at Charlotte, is now the director of strength and conditioning at Arizona.
 Bradford Scott, a graduate assistant under Greene at Arizona, is the director of athletic performance at Portland.
 Stephen DiLustro, who also worked alongside Greene at Arizona, is a sports performance coach for several teams at Stanford.

 Greene earned a bachelor’s degree in health science from Clemson in 1999, with a minor in sport management.
 He received a master’s degree in 2000 from the University of Minnesota in applied kinesiology and sports management.
 Greene holds numerous certifications and memberships, including the National Strength & Conditioning Association (NSCA).
 He also recently earned certification as a performance enhancement specialist by the National Association of Sports Medicine (NASM).